 The Scouts normally sleep under the stars.
 Tarps can be set up as tents if necessary for protection on cold nights or in rain.
 All that is required to set up a tarp is a line tied between two trees or bushes.
-Multiple scouts can share one tarp.
+Two Scouts can share one tarp.
 The younger and smaller Scouts are encouraged to share tarps.

 CAMPING GEAR AND FOOD - There is a little bit of Tom Sawyer in every Scout.
 Part of the growth experience in camping is making do with what you have.
 The Scouts learn to be ingenious and get along with a minimum of objects from home.
 The Scout needs eating utensils, a sierra cup and a water bottle.
-The patrol supplies the food and cooking equipment for the hikes except on the short hikes the Scout will be asked to provide his own trail lunches.
+The patrol supplies the food and cooking equipment for the hikes except on the short hikes the Scout may be asked to provide his own trail lunches.

 Trail lunches should be hearty but a little on the skimpy side.
 While hiking, the typical Scout will be drinking more liquids and eating less solid foods than he does at home.
-Cheese and crackers, nuts, raisins, non-perishable food packets or spreadables are good items to choose from.
+Cheese and crackers, nuts, raisins, small cans of hot dogs or spreadables are good items to choose from.
 Cookies and candies are good items for energy.
 Hard candy is also good because it has high sugar content, will last for a long time and doesn't melt or make a mess in his pack.
 Don't send food the Scout will not eat.

 Flavored drink mixes are very popular.
 They are lightweight, easy to mix and provide sugar for energy.
 Canteens are discouraged.
-Quart size Nalgene plastic water bottles are rugged, light, convenient for mixing drinks, easy to clean and store easily in pack pockets.
-The use of clear Nalgene brand plastic bottles is encouraged as scout and adult leaders can monitor water intake of younger scouts.
+Quart size plastic water bottles are cheap, light, convenient for mixing drinks, easy to clean and store easily in pack pockets.
+Some plastic water bottles will attach to the waist to serve as a canteen on short hikes.